 Helen is an integral part of the Fairfield community having taught at the school since 1989.
 She loves teaching our Year One students in the colourful Room 3 where the enjoyment of learning begins!
 Helen integrates learning across the curriculum and likes to provide a meaningful context.
 She believes in an activity based programme where there are a variety of experiences and children can transfer skills to other areas.
 Helen is the leader of the Junior Division, Literacy Leader for the school, and Head of Junior English.
 She oversees Special Education needs within the school (SENCO) and is the staff Board of Trustees representative.

-Kathryne brings broad local and international teaching experience to her Year 8 classroom teaching, and has particular strengths in Social Sciences, English, Music and Art.
-Room 16 is student-centred, focused on critical thinking, and emphasis is placed on the school values (Respect, Responsibility, Resilience).
-Kathryne leads the Year 7/8 Division and promotes leadership for our students by overseeing the Student Council and supporting our House Captains.
+Kathryne brings broad local and international teaching experience to her Year 6 classroom teaching in 2018, and has particular strengths in Social Sciences, English, Music and Art.
+Room 1 is student-centred, focused on critical thinking, and emphasis is placed on the School Values (Responsibility, Respect, Resilience).
+Kathryne leads the Year 5/6 Division and promotes leadership for our students by overseeing the Student Council and supporting our House Captains.
 Kathryne is also the Lead Teacher of Maori and Senior English, and organises Kapahaka at Fairfield School.

 Amy has a lot to offer our senior school students with years of experience teaching Years 7 and 8.
 She has curriculum strengths in Science and Numeracy and forms part of the Curriculum Teams in both areas.
 Amy is the Waterpolo coordinator, assists our Physical Activity Leaders (PALS) to run lunchtime games for the school during Friday lunchtimes, and ensures the Sports Shed monitors are well stocked and organised.
 Her classroom challenges students to engage with their learning and to work hard to reach their potential - while also having fun!

 Glen has strengths in P.E, Inquiry Learning, Literacy, and I.C.T implementation.
-Room 2 is a fun, energetic classroom where children are encouraged to be independent and self-motivated learners.
+Room 14 is a fun, energetic classroom where children are encouraged to be independent and self-motivated learners.
 He uses a wide range of teaching strategies to connect to individual learners and uses the School Values of Responsibility, Respect and Resilience as the basis for all learning.
-He is in charge of Rippa Rugby and Touch in the school, and oversees the Year 7 Sports Academy.
+He is in charge of Sports Coordination and EOTC in the school, is specialist PE teacher to Year 4-8 classes, and oversees the Year 7 Sports Academy group.
 Glen has a calm and approachable nature, and builds on relationships to encourage children to always do their best.

 Jane has broad experience across a range of levels.
 She has curriculum strengths in Maths, Inquiry based learning, Music and Art.
 Jane is passionate about supporting the teaching and learning of children with dyslexia.
 Jane is on the Numeracy team and is coach of a school Hockey team.
 Her classroom environment is one that encourages and celebrates success.